top of page

 OP-OWL is a program dedicated to sexuality education.
 As a dedicated program, we are able to discuss the subject in more depth than is possible in school.
 We go far beyond what is often considered sex education (anatomy, reproduction, contraception and sexually transmitted infections) to include many other aspects of sexuality, including gender, sexual orientation, relationships, families, and feelings.
 It is a values-based program which develops the values of self-worth, sexual health, responsibility, and justice and inclusivity.
 As an extra-curricular, opt-in program, we are able to discuss topics that may be considered too controversial for public school, such as gender identity and sexual orientation.
 Please see this curriculum crosswalk for an analysis of how the OWL curriculum aligns with the Oak Park District 97 social-emotional and health curricula around sexuality topics.

-Yes, all classes are mixed gender.
+Yes, students of all genders learn together.
 The program aims to teach kids that people are more alike than they are different, whatever their gender, and to de-mystify the experiences of others.
 Occasionally a class may separate according to gender for particular activities for the comfort of the participants, such as when discussing personal concerns about puberty.
-All levels have both male and female-identified facilitators.
+All classes have facilitator teams in which more than one gender is represented.

 Why start sexuality education as early as kindergarten?